 A travertine counter is an impressive feature in any home.
 Travertine is a sedimentary rock with a high content of calcium carbonate.
 The rock has a unique textured surface and is available in a wide range of colors.
 This makes it an excellent choice to boost the natural beauty of your home.
 Although it is a soft stone, it is fairly durable.
 However, travertine requires special care due to its high porosity level.
-You need to clean your counter regularly to prevent buildup of dirt.
-Etches and scratches are common on travertine due its soft nature.
+You need to clean your counter regularly to prevent the buildup of dirt.
+Etches and scratches are common on travertine due to its soft nature.
 To make your counter look as good as new, you need to polish and then seal it.
 The guide below will help you undertake the job efficiently.

 Step 1 - Wipe the Counter

 Use a damp cloth to clear dust and fine debris from your counter.
 It is vital that you have a clean surface because dust and dirt make it harder to polish efficiently.
 Once the surface dirt is removed, any stains should be quite visible.
-It is best to clear stains before you proceed to polish your counter.
+It is best to clean stains before you proceed to polish your counter.

 Step 2 – Stain Removal

 Prepare a poultice to eliminate stains on your counter.
 Place some talcum powder and hydrogen peroxide in a small bowl.
 Use a popsicle stick to mix the contents into a thick paste.
 Apply the poultice onto the stains, and completely cover them.
 Attach some plastic wrap over the poultice with the help of masking tape.
 Let the poultice dry.
 Remove the plastic wrap and scrape away the dried poultice with a plastic putty knife.
 Wipe the area with a clean, damp cloth to remove dirt and small debris.

 Step 3 – Sand with 400-Grit Sandpaper